bbauska/W3Cx-4of5-thru-May-2024/README.md

-If you look (again) at [the very first example that displayed thumbnails, without drag and drop)](https://codepen.io/w3devcampus/pen/ZbExbM), you will notice that the event handler we used to track the selected files using <input type="file"/> looks like this:
+If you look (again) at [the very first example that displayed thumbnails, without drag and drop)](https://codepen.io/w3devcampus/pen/ZbExbM), you will notice that the event handler we used to track the selected files using &lt;input type="file"/> looks like this:

 <details>